FairShake automates the individual arbitration process – TechCrunch

 FairShake is looking to bring the same ease of use to filing individual arbitration, letting the user input the relevant information and then spitting out the appropriate documentation and coaching to guide the user through the entire process.

 The impetus for FairShake is, in part, based on changes to the legal system.
-In 2011, the Supreme Court made a ruling in a case called AT&T Mobility LLC v.
-Concepcion, in which the court ruled that companies are allowed to enforce mandatory arbitration in their TOS or service contracts.
+In 2011, the Supreme Court made a ruling in AT&T Mobility LLC v.
+Concepcion that companies are allowed to enforce mandatory arbitration in their TOS or service contracts.

 Translated: When you sign up to use a service or buy a product, the contract you sign most likely has an arbitration clause.
 That clause takes away the consumer’s right to file a class action suit, and instead settle any disagreements with the brand via individual arbitration.